 How do you get the edge over the other qualified and prepared candidates?

-There is a little secret that can help you get the edge.
+There is an interview hack that can help you get the edge.

 Just like you, your interviewer is also a real, live human being.

 Someone with a family, friends, a pet.

 Someone with interests and hobbies.

 Yes, sure, they have a professional career—that’s why you are meeting them in this situation—but it’s important to remember that their work-life is only one dimension of the people they are.

 Think about it.
 If an interview were only about vetting your skills, why bother with an in-person meeting?
 They could just make you take an online test, right?

 An interview is about more than your skills.
 It’s also about fit and chemistry with the existing team.